 While these are setbacks, they did free up resources to get the other features up and running, e.g. the compatibility with PHP 8 described above.

 Work on WordPress 5.6 began in the summer and has been in the beta phase since 20th October.
 Developers and interested members of the WordPress community can install the 5.6 betas in their development environments and test them to their hearts' content.

-This way, as many bugs as possible can be found and fixed before the final release.
-The release candidate, available since November, is the first of a total of two prerelease versions.
-The final release for WordPress 5.6 is currently scheduled for December 7, 2020 and is therefore nearly here!
-Four major WordPress updates are then planned for 2021: WordPress 5.7 in March, 5.8 in June, 5.9 in September, and 6.0 in December.
+The aim is to find and fix as many bugs as possible before the final release.
+The first release candidate, i.e. the first of a total of two prerelease versions, has been available since November 17.
+The final release of WordPress 5.6 is currently scheduled for December 8, 2020 and is thus imminent.
+By the way: Four major updates are planned for 2021: WordPress 5.7 in March, WordPress 5.8 in June, versions 5.9 in September and 6.0 in December.

 The WordPress 5.6 release on December 8 will be the third and final major update in 2020 before we see the development from 5.7 to 6.0 next year.
 Not everything went as planned during this development and some features were moved to 2021.
 But a few current changes are especially important, however.
 Among them the PHP 8 compatibility, auto-updates of new major versions, and the new standard theme Twenty Twenty-One.

-Because of the auto-updates of the major versions and the jQuery modernization, WordPress 5.6 also has some potential for emerging issues.
-You can prevent these by keeping your plugins and themes up to date and making sure you don't use plugins that are no longer developed.
-Check out our tips for choosing WordPress plugins.
-And of course you should always make regular backups of your site so you can rebuild if the worst were to happen.
+However, with the auto-updates of major versions and jQuery modernization, WordPress 5.6 also brings some potential for emerging issues.
+You can prevent these by keeping your Themes and Plugins up to date and being careful not to use Plugins which is no longer maintained.
+See our tips for choosing WordPress Plugins.
+Of course, you should also always make regular backups of your site so that you can rebuild in the worst case.